SorellaLabs/brontes/README.md

 - Centralized exchange pricing
 - Private transaction set (using chainbound's mempool indexing) huge s/o to [chainbound](https://www.chainbound.io/) they are the best people to talk to for any p2p / mempool needs!

+Initially, this metadata is downloaded via Sorella's API.
+Subsequently, it's stored locally in Libmdbx for rapid access in future analyses.
+Optionally, Dex pricing can be computed locally, this comes in very handy when adding support for new dexes.

 ### 3. Normalization

 The tree is then classified, transaction traces are grouped into normalized actions such as:

-- 'NormalizedSwap'
+- NormalizedSwap
-- 'NormalizedMint'
+- NormalizedMint
-- 'NormalizedTransfer'
+- NormalizedTransfer
-- 'NormalizedLiquidation'
+- NormalizedLiquidation
-- 'NormalizedFlashLoan'
+- NormalizedFlashLoan

 This step enables us to flatten out various idiosyncrasies of the different DeFi protocol implementations, so we can generalize them into a single action type.